avimehenwal/python.avimehenwal/docs/README.md

   details: Write short automation scritps to complicated CLI tools or web-apps.
 Use any programming paradigm you are familiar with.
 Everything is possible
 - title: 🛠 Both compiled and interpreted
   details: Depends on implementation.
 CPython implementation is first compiled to bytecode by PVM and then sent for execution by CPU.
 REPL uses interpretor to execute python
-- title: 🖥 Cross - Platform
+- title: 🖥 Dynamically typed and CrossPlatform
   details: Write once and use everywhere.
 Great cross platform portability, run same softwares on your machines and then deploy them cloud servers
 footer: MIT Licensed | Avi Mehenwal 🅰️
 ---